Updated: September 11, 2025

 2. Costa da Caparica, South of Lisbon

-Adventure seekers can enjoy surfing, kite surfing, and beach volleyball, while families will love the calmer areas with lifeguard supervision during the summer months.
+Adventure seekers can enjoy one of the best surfing locations in Portugal, plus kite surfing and beach volleyball, while families will love the calmer areas with lifeguard supervision during the summer months.
 The charming Transpraia train provides public transportation with a touch of nostalgia as it shuttles visitors along the coast, stopping at various beaches, including the more secluded Fonte da Telha.
 The area is especially popular during the summer, though visiting in spring or autumn reveals quieter, soft sands perfect for peaceful strolls.

 For food lovers, the region’s fishing heritage shines through in its culinary offerings, with fresh fish dishes, particularly the famous caldeiradas (fish casseroles), taking center stage.
 Don’t miss the annual fish gastronomy festival (Heróis do Mar Festival) in Lisbon, a celebration of the local flavors, for a unique experience in the area.